bluvibytes/zone-of-distrust/docs/ARCHITECTURE.md

 - Authorizes recovery actions

 Policy changes propagate through the architecture through a controlled pipeline—not through the agent.

+#### Break-Glass Procedures

+Emergency scenarios may require expedited action.
+The architecture supports break-glass through:

+- **Pre-authorized emergency tokens** — Time-limited, scope-limited tokens issued in advance for specific emergency scenarios, logged immutably
+- **Dual-authorization override** — Two L7-authorized humans can approve immediate action with enhanced logging
+- **Post-hoc audit requirement** — Any break-glass usage triggers mandatory review within 24 hours

+Break-glass is not "bypass"—it is an audited, constrained, high-scrutiny path that preserves the integrity signal channel.

 #### Key Principle